nkc98/U6614_final_project/notes.md

 ## Should we control for number of drug addiction clinics by county?

 Is this data even available?
+IT IS [here](https://www.samhsa.gov/data/data-we-collect/n-ssats-national-survey-substance-abuse-treatment-services) but they don't include county FIPS codes :(

 Harold: Try to see what's out there.